abijlani/SyntaxKit/Readme.markdown

 ## Building

-SyntaxKit is written in Swift 2 so Xcode 7 is required.
+~~SyntaxKit is written in Swift 2 so Xcode 7 is required.~~ This fork is meant to work with Swift 1.2 and Xcode 6.3.
 There aren't any dependencies besides system frameworks.

 ## Installation